rbatorsky/intro-to-ngs-bioinformatics/lessons/02_Quality_Control.md

 Approximate time: 20 minutes

-## Learning Objectives
+## Goals

-- Format of FastQ reads
+- Format of FastQ files
 - Run FastQC to asses quality of reads

 ## Take a look at our raw data

 ### Fastq format
-Change into the raw data directory
+From our main directory `into-to-ngs` change into the raw data directory:
 ```markdown
 cd raw_data
 ```

-Take a look at the first few lines of the first file, using the command `head`
+Use the command `head` to look at the first few lines of our first fastq file.

 ```markdown
 head na12878_1.fq
 ```

-Result
+Result (arrows on the right show explanation of each line):

 ```markdown
 @SRR098401.109756285/1                   <-- Sequence identifier: @Read ID / 1 or 2 of pair
 GACTCACGTAACTTTAAACTCTAACAGAAATATACTA…   <-- Sequence